Looking for 50+ fun things to do in Edinburgh this weekend?

 Visit Scotland’s Capital City at any time of year, and you’ll be able to experience some of the best of what Scotland has to offer.

 There are essentials that you MUST see when you visit Edinburgh, but there’s also a whole host of interesting and unique things to do that’ll make your experience all the better.

 I’ve divided the below into the free things to do in Edinburgh, followed by some of Edinburgh’s best attractions that you’ll need to pay for.

 It wouldn’t be a visit to Edinburgh without a stroll down the Royal Mile.
 It may have become a magnet for souvenir shops selling everything Scottish from Whisky to shortbread and tablet to tartan, but the building facades that have been there for centuries haven’t lost their charm.

-From Edinburgh Castle to Holyrood Palace you can duck into the closes, or old streets of Edinburgh.
+From Edinburgh Castle to Holyrood Palace, you can duck into the closes or old streets of Edinburgh.
 The closes were named for a memorable occupant or a trade, like Fleshmarket close (meat), to Advocates Close (lawyers).